AdobeDocs/campaign-classic.en/help/integrations/using/configuring-ims.md

 ## Updating the console {#updating-the-console}

-To use this functionality, it is imperative that you install the latest version of the console.
+To use this functionality, it is imperative that you install the latest version of the Client console.

 ## Installing the package {#installing-the-package}